kondokuro/PyMazeing/README.md

 ## About

-As a game developer, one of the tasks is to create the playable space, also known as the game world, level, dungeon or town.
-The idea behind the PyMazing project is to provide a way to represent those spaces, using maze definitions, allowing for simple workflows to generate them, automatically or manually.
+The idea behind the PyMazing project is to provide a way to represent spaces, using maze definitions, allowing for simple workflows to generate them, manually and automatically.

 It is intended for labyrinth, dungeon or level design enthusiasts, this means that the result can be used to render or build playable Mazes anywhere.